EvanRichards1/MarkovChains/README.md

 # Markov Chains

-A general Markov Chain library written in Python using my minimal weighted digraph representations and pythonic comprehensions.
+A general Markov Chain library written in Python using a minimal weighted digraph representations and pythonic comprehensions.

 ## Imports

 - math: gcd, prod
 - random: choices
+- (for visualise.py only) graphiz: Digraph

 ## Usage Examples